Meerownymous/ZiZZi/readme.md

 //C#
 var list =
-    new BxBlock("shopping-list",
+    new ZiBlock("shopping-list",
-    	new BxArray("fruits", "fruit", //"fruit" as name for entries must be specified "Apple",
+    	new BxValueList("fruits", "fruit", //"fruit" as name for entries must be specified "Apple",
     	    "Banana"
         )
     );
 ```

-### Complex Arrays
+### Complex Lists
-And for complex arrays:
+And for block lists:
 ```
 //Xml
 <shopping-list>